Ruthygg/WikiRedirects/README.md

 Description
 ======
 WikiRedirects contains functions that allow to extract all redirects of a Wikipedia title in any language within Wikimedia.
-It also contains functions to crawl pageviews of a title or list of titles and save  the pageviews locally It is written in R.
+It also contains functions to crawl pageviews of a title or list of titles and save  the pageviews locally.
+The pageviews are extracted from http://stats.grok.se.
+Data availability starts from Dec-2007.
+From 2015 there is an R API devoted to extract pageviews https://github.com/ironholds/pageviews.
+It is written in R.
 Example (to be run in R)